 Frequently Asked Questions

-The MA in Global Thought welcomes applicants with a background in the social sciences and humanities and an interest in the study of global issues in an interdisciplinary setting.
-Given the thematic and disciplinary range of the program, applicants from a range of professional backgrounds and undergraduate experiences are invited to apply.
+The M.A. in Global Thought program welcomes applicants who have performed well in any academic discipline, and who demonstrate an interest in the study of global issues in an interdisciplinary setting.
+Given the thematic and disciplinary breadth of the program, applicants from a range of professional backgrounds and undergraduate experiences are invited to apply.
 Applicants should demonstrate an interest in global issues through professional, international, research, or other experience.

 Are there university resources available to international students?

-Columbia University has an International Student and Scholar Office that assists foreign students with visa issues and other transition questions.
+Columbia University has an International Students and Scholars Office that assists foreign students with visa issues and other transition questions.
 The ISSO has compiled a handbook which provides necessary visa and immigration information for incoming international students.
-Students should contact firstname.lastname@example.org with any additional questions.
+Students should contact email@example.com with any additional questions.

 What type of writing sample should I submit?